juju/docs/src/en/tut-google.md

 ## Installation

-First, install Juju 2, if you have not done so already.
+First, install Juju, if you have not done so already.
 See [the install docs][install].

 ## Pick a cloud